 selectivity of the colleges your student may be applying to in a few years.

 (Wow!
 Yep, that’s a lot to think about, but it’s actually, like any other big project, just a series of smaller steps.
 And we’re here to help you walk through the process, step by step, with confidence!
 Oh, and if you’re

-just arriving here with a student already in 11th or 12th grade, don’t worry, just jump in where you are and plan from here.
-If you’re an HSLDA member, you can reach out to our Educational Consultants for personalized advice.)
+just arriving here with a student already in 11th or 12th grade, don’t worry, just jump in where you are and plan from here.)

 To get an idea of what a four-year high school plan might look like for your student, you can check out our sample average, strong,

 and rigorous college prep

 plans.
 Notice that they vary in academic intensity—depending on your teen’s destination college.

 Here are a couple of “next steps” to get you started on your planning journey along with lots of tips for getting your student engaged in the process: